This article is part of a larger series on How to Do Payroll.

-Step 4: Have employees fill out relevant forms.
+Step 4: Collect employee payroll forms.
 Each company that hires employees in Kentucky must collect certain forms during the onboarding process.
 Employees must complete I-9 verification no later than their third day on the job.
-New employees must also have a completed W-4 on file, and specifically, the state version of the W-4—Kentucky’s Withholding Certificate or Form K-4.
+New employees must also have a completed W-4 form on file—and, specifically, the state version of the W-4—Kentucky’s Withholding Certificate or Form K-4.

-Step 6: Calculate employee gross pay and taxes.
+Step 6: Calculate payroll (including taxes) and pay employees.
 Kentucky has a flat income tax of 5% statewide.
 The flat tax helps employees anticipate their payroll and can make your calculations a bit simpler—although calculating payroll by hand is generally not recommended.
 Learn more about how to calculate payroll if you need assistance.

 Step 7: Pay employee wages, benefits, and taxes.
 Most companies today pay employees through direct deposit.
 Cash (not the best way) and paper check are also options.
 Kentucky’s state minimum wage mirrors the federal minimum wage, so make sure that you are paying your employees at least $7.25 per hour.
 You can pay your federal and Kentucky state taxes online.
 If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.

 - Job title